ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/xtify-backend-systems.html.markdown

 - [All APIs](http://developer.xtify.com/display/APIs/API+Reference)

 ##Support
-While you should use Applciation Craft's support for the APIs we provide, please use Xtify support if you are accessing their APIs directly.
+While you should use Application Craft's support for the APIs we provide, please use Xtify support if you are accessing their APIs directly.